 Within the flexible curriculum structure of the MBA program, students select a concentration and craft their own plan of study with elective courses to support areas of interest that complement their concentration area.

-The curriculum’s three components ensure that all MBA students develop both a strong foundation and subject matter expertise:
+The MBA curriculum’s three components ensure that all students develop both a strong foundation and subject matter expertise:

 Full-Time MBA core courses create a solid practical foundation on which to build.
 Students benefit from extensive exposure to core areas of business, including international and ethical issues, from the first day of classes.